APogue/APogue.github.io/projects/documentation.md

 - At some point need to consolidate files, no duplicates in separate git repo's, choose the appropriate place and manage one file only (e.g. source_master.ysl, sources folder)

+	- field_definitions.yml needs to be updated and moved to quiet-crawler

 - Project definitions (needs a better name, merge with this file), needs to be updated and maintained, eliminate a lot of the useless info

 - `_protocols` needs maintenance, "Incident Coding Protocols" can likely be deleted, keep "Codebook with Incident Coding Protocols" both versions to prompt Claude API